Australian Work Visas

 Frequently Asked Questions

-To determine which Australian work visa is right for you, consider your career goals, the duration of your intended stay, and your professional qualifications.
+To determine which Australia work permit is right for you, consider your career goals, the duration of your intended stay, and your professional qualifications.
 Evaluate each visa's requirements such as sponsorship needs, specific qualifications, and whether you meet the skill assessments and English language proficiency criteria.
 For the best match, review the full conditions and benefits on the Australian Department of Home Affairs website.

 Conditions for extension depend on your visa type.
 Some, like the 417 and 462 visas, offer straightforward extensions if you meet regional work requirements.
 For others, like the 482 visa, you might transition to a different visa or pursue permanent residency options based on eligibility.